Empowering Black Excellence in Corporate Governance

 Even so, more than one-third of S&P 500 companies lacked even one Black board member as recently as 2019, and only 4% of Russell 3000 board directors are Black.
 Addressing that problem is why the BCBR was founded.

-The BCBR program is open to Black executives who have gained extensive senior leadership experience or an equivalent span of control, including as a CEO or general manager.
-From among qualified Black executives nationwide who apply, up to 35 participants are selected per BCBR cohort.
+The program is open to executives from all backgrounds and identities who have gained extensive senior leadership experience or an equivalent span of control, including as a CEO or general manager.
+From among qualified executives nationwide who apply, up to 35 participants are selected per cohort.

 We launch every cohort with a welcome reception, where participants are introduced to the BCBR community, including mentors, advisors, and alumni.
 After the reception, the cohort will engage in six virtual sessions—two on Thursdays and four on Fridays.
 On the final session date, there will be a virtual certificate ceremony, where you will receive both a digital certificate and a badge recognizing your completion of the program.
 After the cohort concludes, participants may have the opportunity to attend additional workshops hosted by our program partners, if available.

-- People with first-hand experience of being a Black corporate board member are responsible for creating and presenting the program curriculum, along with providing personalized mentorship to each BCBR participant.
+- People with lived experience as sitting directors and subject matter experts are responsible for creating and presenting the program curriculum, along with providing personalized mentorship to each BCBR Participant.

-- More than courses and book-learning, BCBR programs pay attention to the intangibles that Black board members must navigate.
+- More than courses and book-learning, BCBR includes attention to the intangibles that board members must navigate.

 - BCBR is hosted by a sponsoring university, Santa Clara University, built on Jesuit principles, including a commitment to social justice.